-This privacy notice is of general application and as such it is not possible to state whether it will be necessary to transfer your information out of the UK for any particular purpose.
-However, if you reside outside the UK or that purpose involves persons or organisations or courts and tribunals outside the UK then it may be necessary to transfer some of your personal information out of the UK for that purpose.
-If you are in a country outside the UK or if any instructions that you provide come from outside the UK then it is inevitable that information will be transferred out of the UK.
-If this applies to you and you wish additional precautions to be taken in respect of your information you must notify us at the earliest opportunity.
+This privacy notice is of general application and as such it is not possible to state whether it will be necessary to transfer your information out of the EEA in any particular case or for a reference.
+However, if you reside outside the EEA or your case or the role for which you require a reference involves persons or organisations or courts and tribunals outside the EEA then it may be necessary to transfer some of your data to that country outside of the EEA for that purpose.
+If you are in a country outside the EEA or if the instructions you provide come from outside the EEA then it is inevitable that information will be transferred to those countries.
+If this applies to you and you wish additional precautions to be taken in respect of your information please indicate this when providing initial instructions.